+\paragraph{Datasets.} We evaluate AnnoLLM on three different tasks: QK, BoolQ, and WiC.
+The basic statistics of these datasets are shown in Table \ref{tab.data}.
+The \textbf{QK} task aims to judge whether the user input query is related to the given keywords. \textbf{BoolQ} (Boolean Questions) \cite{clark-etal-2019-boolq} is a question-answering task.
+In this task, each example comprises a brief passage and a yes/no question related to the passage.
+The \textbf{WiC} (Word-in-Context) task \cite{pilehvar-camacho-collados-2019-wic} involves disambiguating word senses by classifying sentence pairs.
+The goal is to determine if the target word shares the same sense in both sentences.

+\paragraph{Implementation Details.} We use ChatGPT (gpt-3.5-turbo) to generate explanations for demonstrated examples and implement AnnoLLM with text-davinci-003 (a powerful GPT-3.5 model).
+During generation, we set the temperature $t=0$ for text-davinci-003.
+As all tasks involve binary classification, accuracy is employed for evaluation.

-To evaluate the human performance on the QK dataset, we use UHRS\footnote{\url{https://prod.uhrs.playmsn.com/uhrs/}}, a crowdsourcing platform, to annotate this data.
-Before annotation, we first present the annotators with the task description, category definitions, and annotated examples.
-Then, we invite three annotators to label a data instance.
-If the annotated results of the three workers are consistent, then this result will be considered as the annotated label.
-Otherwise, we would invite other annotators to continue annotating this data instance until three people have consistent annotation results.
-We require the crowdsourced annotators to annotate all development and test sets.
+\paragraph{Human Performances.} To assess human performance on QK, we use UHRS\footnote{\url{https://prod.uhrs.playmsn.com/uhrs/}}, a crowdsourcing platform, for data annotation.
+Before annotation, we provide the task description, category definitions, and annotated examples to annotators.
+If the annotated results of three workers are consistent, this result will be considered as the annotated label.
+Otherwise, additional annotators will continue annotating this data instance until three annotators have consistent annotation results.
+We require crowdsourced annotators to annotate all development and test sets.
 BoolQ and WiC are two of the most challenging datasets in superGLUE \cite{wang2019superglue}.
-In the case of BoolQ, three authors labeled 110 randomly chosen examples, with human performance achieving 89\%.
-Regarding WiC, \citet{pilehvar-camacho-collados-2019-wic} selected four groups of 100 instances from the test set, assigning each group to an annotator, and achieving a human performance of 80\%.
+For BoolQ, three authors labeled 110 randomly chosen examples, with human performance reaching 89\%.
+As for WiC, \citet{pilehvar-camacho-collados-2019-wic} selected four groups of 100 test instances, and assigned each group to an annotator, achieving a human performance of 80\%.